newle/newle.github.io/14bc kendar‘s Language School.md

 At the risk of sticking my neck out .
 I think that if we do that, we're making a big, big mistake.

-The command of communication skill of multiple languages is essential to any company to providing goods and services on the world market.
+The command of communication skills of multiple languages is essential to any company providing goods and services on the world market.

+When the frame is finished.
+The spider fixs lines of silk across it. just like the spokes of bicycle wheel.